Bloom-host/BloomDocs/docs/games/palworld/info.md

 3. **The server does not show up in the steam server list**:
    - This is currently and might never be supported.
 4. **The config file gets deleted / reset on server restart**:
    - Before editing the config file always make sure to fully stop the server first.
-Otherwise all changes wont be saved.
+Otherwise all changes won't be saved.

 ---